 Reference from ‘Jannat-ul-Sindh’

 According to the book Jannat-ul-Sindh, “The Arabian army that attacked Sindh consisted of officers from Iraq, Syria, Yemen and Hijaz.
 (Hijaz is the old province of Arab which included the cities of Makkah, Madina, and Taif).
 Among them were several sages who had benefitted from the sacred Companion’s company.
 This is why they possessed the essence of Islam.
 They were nobles from different tribes.
 These included Quraysh, Umayyad, Banu Kilab, Banu Qais, Banu Asad, Banu Taym, Banu Saleem, Rabee, Sheban, Oman, Yemen, and Hijaz.
 These tribes had defeated the great empires of Ceasar and Kisra in the bloody battles of Yarmouk and Madain”.
 (Reference: Tareekh-e-Arain published 1977, Page 69).

 Reference from ‘Aina Haqiqat Numa’

-The writer of Aina Haqiqat Numa is Akbar Shah Najeeb Abadi.
-He also proclaims the Arains as the descendants of chiefs of Areha.
+Akbar Shah Najeeb Abadi, the writer of Aina Haqiqat Numa also proclaims Arains as the descendants of chiefs of Ariha.
 He writes;

-The comrades of Mohammad Bin Qasim consisted of people from Syria and Iraq.
+The comrades of Mohammad ibn Qasim consisted of people from Syria and Iraq.
 The Syrians were the most confident and loyal supporters of the Umayyad Caliphate.
 Most of them belonged to Banu Umayyad and Quraysh of Hijaz.
-They mostly settled in the city of Syria named Areha.
-The military sent by Hajjaj Bin Yousaf with Mohammad Bin Qasim had a reasonable number of citizens of Areha.
+They mostly settled in Ariha which is a city of Syria.
+The military sent by Hajjaj ibn Yousaf with Mohammad ibn Qasim had a good number of citizens of Ariha.

 - Weekly al-Raee,